alohe/quicky/readme.md

 Prompts you to enter your GitHub credentials and basic configurations for setting up your projects.

+Quicky requires your GitHub access token and username to interact with your repositories.
+To create a new token, follow these steps:
+1. Visit your [GitHub Personal Access Tokens page](https://github.com/settings/tokens) and make sure to use **Tokens (classic)**.
+2. Click **Generate new token**.
+3. Select the required scopes for repository access.
+4. Click **Generate token**.
+5. Copy the token and provide it to Quicky as your GitHub access token which will be stored locally for future use.

 ### 2. Deploy a Project

 ```bash
 quicky deploy
 ```

+This command will prompt you to provide:

-Prompts you to enter your GitHub username or organization name, repository name, and the port number for deployment.
+- Your GitHub username or any organization name
+- The repository name
+- The port number on which the project should run (e.g., 3000)

-**Environment Variables** - During deployment, you’ll be asked if you want to add environment variables to your project or not.
+**Environment Variables** - During deployment, you'll be asked whether you'd like to add environment variables to your project.

 ### 3. Manage Projects